-Eating out in Istanbul is fantastic.
-Istanbul offers wide range of Turkish cuisine at the variety of well established, good and luxury Istanbul restaurants.
+Being the ultimate dining capital of Turkey, Istanbul offers wide range of Turkish cuisine at the variety of well established, good and luxury Istanbul restaurants and ancient Ottoman places.
 Istanbul also offers wide range of world cuisine such as Mediterranean, Japanese, Italian, French, Turkish, Indian, Chinese, Portuguese and Thai food.
-Sea food at the luxury restaurants by the Bosphorus is also recommended.
+Sea food at the Bosphorus shore fish and meze restaurants is also recommended.

 The traditional Turkish cuisine is really worth a taste.
 Travelers may choose from a wide range of Turkish kebabs, mezes (starters) and dishes that are mostly based on meat.
 Also Turkish sweets such as baklava and Turkish delight are worldwide famous.
 Common ingredients in Turkish cuisine include; lamb, olive oil, chickpeas, aubergines, yogurt, cheese, rice, pastry, spinach, potatoes, bread, tomatoes, spices and herbs such as cumin, paprika, mint and thyme.